 Is there a cost involved in becoming a volunteer?

 Lifeline is a Registered Training Organisation (RTO) and part of the AQTF (Australian Quality Training Framework).
 To offer a nationally recognised training program, we do have to charge.
-The full fee for Lifeline crisis supporters is $550, whist for students or healthcare/pension card holders the fee is $500.
+The full fee is $550 or for students & healthcare/pension card holders the fee is $500.
 It’s worth noting these units are transferable, meaning they can be recognised in another course as credit for prior learning.

-For further information about volunteering with Lifeline Gippsland, contact our friendly team, or check out the other training courses we offer, including crisis support, mental health and depression and suicide prevention.
+For further information about volunteering with Lifeline Gippsland, contact our friendly team to check out the other training courses we offer, including mental health and depression and suicide prevention.